freenas/freenas-docs/userguide/jails.rst

 must be enabled in a jail to allow SSH access to that jail from another system.

-The jail :guilabel:`Status` must be :guilabel:`up`
-before the :guilabel:`Shell` option is available.
-Start the jail by clicking
-:menuselection:`Jails -->` |ui-options| :menuselection:`--> Start`
-for the desired jail.
+The jail :guilabel:`Status` must be up before the :guilabel:`Shell` option is available.
+If the jail is not up, start it by clicking :menuselection:`Jails -->` |ui-options| :menuselection:`--> Start` for the desired jail.
 Click
 |ui-options| :menuselection:`--> Shell`